magJ/davidmuller.github.io/_posts/2023-04-09-how-i-fixed-a-parasitic-drain-in-408-days.md

 According to one mechanic who worked on my car, the total draw on my 2013 Mazda3 should be `50mA` or less when the car is parked and locked.
 So, the `197mA` to the transmission computer (`TCM`) was especially troubling.
 Why would the transmission computer remain on when the car was parked and locked, anyways?

-When my car fist started dying in Februrary 2022, the key fobs started malfunctioning.
+When my car first started dying in Februrary 2022, the key fobs started malfunctioning.
 Sometimes when I tried to use a fob, the car would sound warning chirps for ~10 seconds.
 Paranoid the key fobs were causing the drain, I hadn't used the fobs since the car first died.
 I had removed the batteries from the fobs, and only used my metal backup key.

 Now over a year later, I guessed that the keyless system was still malfunctioning even though I wasn't using the fobs.
 Perhaps, the car thought a key fob was present in the car, and it was keeping systems like its transmission computer (`TCM`) switched on endlessly by mistake.